arcanine300/CSGOEXTERN/README.md

 # CSGO External MultiCheat
-Simple C++ External MultiCheat for educational purposes.
+External MultiCheat project created as an educational introduction to binary reverse engineering and ethical hacking.
 Built using C++ and Win32 libraries.
 This cheat is detected by Valve Anti Cheat (VAC) if you would like to learn more I suggest reading [this](https://guidedhacking.com/threads/how-to-bypass-vac-valve-anti-cheat-info.8125/) article for more information.

 ## Visuals
 - Character Chams (RGB & Brightness)